welch/tdigest/README.md

 bugfixes and speed improvements.

-#### UMD wrappers
-A grunt build task has been added to create a UMD-wrapped version of tdigest and dependencies for importing as a standalone module in client-side javascript.
+A `grunt dist` task has been added to create a UMD-wrapped version of tdigest and dependencies for importing as a standalone module in client-side javascript.

 quickstart